garrettogrady/beaconatorAPI/README.md

 ###API

 The API uses [Hawk](https://github.com/hapijs/hapi-auth-hawk) authentication.
 There are two auth strategies pre-configured, 'core' and 'web'.
-Core is for core functionality, ie internal API endpoints.
+Core is for core functionality, i.e. internal API endpoints.
 Core credentials are hardcoded and should be changed before deployment.
-Web is for web facing endpoints, ie for registered users.
+Web is for web-facing endpoints, i.e. for registered users.
 Core credentials will work for web routes.

 ```javascript
 // EXAMPLE